 Added a new test module for crash bugs

-Added GUI DSN setup dialog for some Unix-based systems.
+Added GUI DSN setup dialog for some Unix-based systems by implementing a GTK+-based setup library.

 Support of ODBC 3.8 standard: driver self-identification and input/output stream parameters